fedoco/itc-reporter/README.md

 ### Usage examples

 #### Obtaining an iTunes Connect access token
-Apple will enforce the use of access tokens instead of passwords for **Reporter** by August 2017.
+Since end of July 2017, Apple requires the use of access tokens instead of passwords for **Reporter**.
 To generate an access token for an Apple ID, log in to iTunes Connect using the Apple ID that you plan to use with `reporter.py`.
 Go to *Sales and Trends > Reports*, then click on the tooltip next to *About Reports*.
 Click *Generate Access Token*.
 Tokens expire after 180 days, so you are going to have to renew them in the same way.

 #### Querying accessible accounts